Book Now

 Namche Bazaar is famous for being the buzzing Sherpa town, and the perfect town for acclimatization and a hub for day hikes, having superb surroundings and scenery as well as rich cultural heritage.
 Your meal consists of breakfast, lunch, dinner, and staying two nights in Namche Bazaar.

-In the day set aside for rest, you shall take on activities that shall help you acclimatize faster for your trekking journey ahead.
-In a town known for its colorful and lively nature, Namche has interesting shops and a buzzing Saturday market, tasty cuisines, and beautiful scenery as well as warm welcoming Sherpa people and the unchanged characteristics of this town for ages.
+In the day set aside for rest, you shall take on activities that shall help you acclimate faster for your trekking journey ahead.
+In a town known for its colorful and lively nature, Namche has interesting shops and a buzzing Saturday market, tasty cuisines, and beautiful scenery, as well as warm, welcoming Sherpa people and the unchanged characteristics of this town for ages.

 Visit the Sherpa cultural museum for detailed information on mountaineering in the region, flora and fauna, the history and geography of the Himalayas, and the culture and traditions of the local inhabitants.
-Before the weather creates a hurdle, get involved in an early day hike to one of the nearby destinations. %Everest View Hotel provides a marvelous view of Mount Everest Lhotse, the beautiful Ama Dablam, and other nearby peaks, the twin villages of Khumjung and Khunde known for ancient monasteries with old age heritages and school and hospital built by Edmund Hillary Foundation, are the popular day hike destinations from Namche Bazaar.
+Before the weather creates a hurdle, get involved in an early morning hike to one of the nearby destinations. %Everest View Hotel provides a marvelous view of Mount Everest, Lhotse, the beautiful Ama Dablam, and other nearby peaks.
+The twin villages of Khumjung and Khunde, known for ancient monasteries with old age heritages, and a school and hospital built by the Edmund Hillary Foundation, are popular day hike destinations from Namche Bazaar.

 Trekking to the higher altitudes, you shall start your walk with a short but steep climb out of the Namche Bazaar before trekking on a fairly leveled trail to reach the settlements of Kenjoma and Sanasa through the dense forest and other vegetation, view of the mighty Everest and the occasional exchange of greetings with fellow trekkers from other expeditions.